 - Flocks: American crows are gregarious birds that will travel in family flocks and use communal roosts, creating large groups of raucous birds.
 Common ravens are much more solitary or are found frequently in pairs, but very rarely in larger groups.

 - Range: American crows have a widespread range across southern Canada and the continental United States, and northern populations will migrate in the winter.
 They also visit more varied habitats and can be found in urban and suburban areas.
 Common ravens are much more common in rural or agricultural areas of western North America and throughout Canada, including much further north than the crow's range.
 Ravens, however, are absent from the southeast and much of the central Great Plains.
-Ravens are also found in Mexico, Europe and Asia, but the American crow is restricted to North America and is not found as far south as Mexico.
+Ravens are also found in Mexico, Europe, and Asia, but the American crow is restricted to North America and is not found as far south as Mexico.
+Furthermore, common ravens do not typically migrate.

 Field Identification Tips for Crows and Ravens

-The more you observe these two types of birds, they more you will notice the subtle differences between them, and the easier it will become to tell them apart.
+The more you observe these two types of birds, the more you will notice the subtle differences between them, and the easier it will become to tell them apart.

 American Crow and Common Raven Quick Reference